 - Use freshly whipped cream.
 Cool Whip won’t work here.
 You can make your own cream by whipping heavy cream until it’s frothy.

 Customize your cup with these unique takes on traditional Irish coffee.

 - Make it decaf.
 Just switch out the coffee.

 - Double down on the Baileys.
-If you have a major sweet tooth, skip the whiskey entirely.
-Add two portions of Irish cream liqueur instead.
+If you have a major sweet tooth, skip the whiskey and add two shots of Baileys instead.

 - Tweak the garnishes.
-Whipped topping and nutmeg are great, but they aren’t your only options.
-Try chocolate shavings, cocoa powder, caramel sauce, etc.
+Apart from whipped cream, try chocolate shavings, cocoa powder, caramel sauce, etc.

 - Make it cold.
 Use cold brew coffee and fill the cup with ice.

 Also, be sure to serve it with fun Irish potato candy for a real treat!

 More Beverages You’ll Love